backspaces/agentscript/config/cleantheme/tutorials/1 - JavaScript.md

 console.log('you got executed from an markdown file')
 ``` -->

-With all these resources, you might ask: how do I actuall write JavvaScript?
+With all these resources, you might ask: how do I actuall write JavaScript?
 The easiest way is simple use the browser's Developer Tools discussed in the Browser tutorial.

 Lets try it.
 Open a new Browser tab.
 Then get to the Developer Console, "Option" + "Control" + "J" or equivalent for your browser.
 Grab the console and make it most of the page.